Glazing for heritage properties

 Restoration glass & slimline double glazing

-At Timbawood, we have a range of bespoke glazing options which have been accepted for listed and conservation properties by planning authorities throughout London and the South East.
+At Timbawood, we have a range of bespoke glazing options which have been accepted for windows and doors on listed and conservation properties by planning authorities throughout London and the South East.

 Our restoration glass, or replica crown glass, has the slightly uneven look of the original machine-drawn or hand-drawn period glass, in contrast to the flat look of modern float glass.
 This is ideal for listed buildings and conservation properties to give an authentic ‘wobbly’ reflection and preserve the look of the property.